survivejs/webpack-book/manuscript/techniques/06_consuming.md

 To recap:

 * Use webpack's module resolution to your benefit.
 Sometimes you can work around issues by tweaking resolution.
 Often it's a good idea to try to push improvements upstream to the projects themselves, though.
 * Webpack allows you to patch resolved modules.
-Given certain dependencies expect globals, you can inject them.
+Given specific dependencies expect globals, you can inject them.
 You can also expose modules as globals as this is necessary for certain development tooling to work.